-Today, May 5, 2022, is World Password Day—the perfect day to remind your end users that weak, unimaginative and easy-to-guess passwords like “123456”, “qwerty” and … well … “password” are poor options for securing accounts and devices.
-With credential phishing and stuffing attacks on the rise—and the fact that countless passwords have already been exposed through data breaches—the need for users to step up password management practices at work and home has never been more urgent.
+The first Thursday in May was declared World Password Day, and it is the perfect day to remind your end users about password best practices and to let them know that weak, unimaginative and easy-to-guess passwords like “123456”, “qwerty” and … well … “password” are poor options for securing accounts and devices.
+With phishing and stuffing attacks on the rise—and the fact that countless passwords have already been exposed through data breaches—the need for users to step up password management best practices at work and home has never been more urgent.

 Intel started World Password Day in 2013 to help raise password awareness about the role strong passwords play in securing our digital lives.
 Nearly a decade later, it’s clear that there’s still much progress to be made.
 Research for the “2022 State of the Phish” report from Proofpoint found that only 30% of working adults use a unique password for each account.
 And those who are reusing passwords across accounts, and probably devices as well, are only increasing the attack surface for their organisations and themselves.

 The rapid expansion of remote work during the pandemic has helped bring to light another password management bad habit that is ratcheting up security risks for users and businesses: unsecured Wi-Fi networks.
 Less than two-thirds (60%) of working adults surveyed for the “2022 State of the Phish” report said their home Wi-Fi network is password-protected.
 And 34% of respondents reported that they haven’t adjusted their Wi-Fi network’s security settings because they simply don’t know how to.

 Poor password management creates unnecessary risk for your users and your organisation.
 To underscore the potential risk to your business, simply consider that 77% of working adults responding to our survey for the “2022 State of the Phish” report admitted that they use employer-issued electronic devices for personal purposes, such as checking email, reading news stories, shopping online, and viewing and posting on social media channels.